 People sometimes refer to inflammation or infection of the diverticula as a diverticulitis “flare-up” or “attack.”

 The following factors could increase the risk of a diverticulitis attack.

 - Not getting enough exercise: Exercise helps to promote regular bowel movements.
 A lack of regular exercise increases the risk of constipation.
 This, in turn, could trigger diverticulitis.

 - Not drinking enough water: Water softens stools, allowing them to pass more easily through the colon.
 A person who does not drink enough water may be more prone to constipation.

 - Drinking too much alcohol: Excessive alcohol consumption could cause an imbalance in the number of good and bad bacteria in the colon.
 This could increase the risk of infection in the diverticula.

 Doctors once thought that certain foods, such as popcorn, nuts, and seeds, could trigger diverticulitis.
 They, therefore, recommended avoiding these foods.
-However, experts now believe that restrictive diets are not necessary for people with diverticulosis or diverticulitis.
+However, experts now believe that restrictive diets are

 Scientists are not certain what causes diverticulitis or diverticulosis.
 However, they do believe that genetics and dietary factors are likely to play a role in the development of these conditions.

 Doctors once recommended a high fiber diet to help prevent diverticulosis and diverticulitis.